TracerBio/tracer-workflow-templates/README.md

 This repository provides an example of using Nextflow with our tracking & observability tool - Tracer.

-To install Tracer on your initialized Gitpod workspace:

---> Create your account on Tracer
---> Copy & Paste one-line installation script at https://app.tracer.bio/app/setup

 # Example 1: Nextflow RNASEQ training example with indexing & quantification